hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

    HASURA_GRAPHQL_SERVER_PORT               Port on which graphql-engine should be served

-   HASURA_GRAPHQL_ACCESS_KEY                Secret access key, required to access this
+   HASURA_GRAPHQL_ADMIN_SECRET              Admin secret key, required to access this
                                             instance.
 If specified client needs to send 'X-Hasura-Admin-Secret' header